eimon851/data-analytics-projects/RowHealth-Analysis/README.md

 # SQL Insights

+- In this section, I focused on addressing specific business queries using BigQuery SQL.
+My analysis involved using aggregation functions, window functions, joins, filtering, CASE expressions, common table expressions (CTEs), and the QUALIFY clause with ranking function like ROW_NUMBER() to refine the results.

+- You can find my SQL queries and additional insights [here].

 ### Monthly Product Claim Totals for 2020

 - In 2020, Hair Growth Supplement has consistently had the highest number of claim each month except in May where Vitamin B+ Advanced Complex had the highest (392).